What is it?

 How do I apply?

 Send an email to email@example.com listing 3 non-family-member references with email addresses.
 One of the three must be a CMU staff person (or educator from a prior school) who can attest to your leadership abilities and potential.
-If you are also seeking a staff position, include a cover letter, resume, and CMU Academic History.

 Who should apply?